DigitalHolography/Holovibes/DEVELOPERS.md

 ### Dev Tool

-Since building this project is such a hassle, we create a unified building script to build, run and test Holovibes.
+Since building this project is such a hassle, we have created an unified building script to build, run and test Holovibes.

-The script works like a makefile using goals to run, there is 5 of them:
+The script works like a makefile using goals to run.
+There are 5 of them:
 * cmake: for cmake configure step and reconfigure step
 * build: using the generator chosen during previous step
 * run: running the last generated executable
 * ctest: running unit tests from GTest using ctest
 * pytest: running integration tests using pytest

-Futhermore these is several options to manipulate the tool:
+Futhermore, there is several options to manipulate the tool:
 * Build Mode:
     Choose between Release mode and Debug mode (Default: Debug)